silx-kit/pyFAI/doc/source/operations/windows.rst

 We recommend you to install the 64 bit version of `Python <http://python.org>`_, preferably the latest 64 bits version from the
 `2.7 series <https://www.python.org/downloads/release/python-2710/>`_.
-Any version between 2.6, 2.7, 3.2, 3.3, 3.4 and 3.5 is tested but 2.7 is the
+But Python 3.4 and 3.5 are also very good candidates.
-mostly used one.
+Python 2.6, 3.2 and 3.3 are no more supported since pyFAI v0.12.

-The 64 bits version is strongly advised if your hardware and operating system supports it, as the 32 bits versions is limited to 2 GB of memory, hence unable to treat large images (4096 x 4096).
+The 64 bits version is strongly advised if your hardware and operating system supports it, as the 32 bits versions is limited to 2 GB of memory, hence unable to treat large images (like 4096 x 4096).
 The test suite is not passing on Windows 32 bits due to the limited amount of memory available to the Python process, nevertheless, pyFAI is running on Winodws 32 bits (but not as well).